mathachew7/MedAdhereAI/README.md

 **MedAdhereAI** is a research-grade machine learning pipeline built to **predict the risk of medication non-adherence** using real-world patient refill and claims data.
 It targets chronic conditions such as **diabetes** and **hypertension**, especially in resource-limited health systems.

-The project focuses on interpretable AI, temporal feature engineering, and real-world clinical relevance — with the goal of publishing a peer-reviewed research paper and supporting Subash Yadav’s EB-2 NIW petition.
+The project focuses on interpretable AI, temporal feature engineering, and real-world clinical relevance — with the goal of publishing a peer-reviewed research paper.

 ---

 ## ✅ Project Status

-> **Phase 3 Complete**
+**Phase 1:** ✅ Completed
-Modeling, evaluation, and explainability foundation is done.
+**Phase 2:** ✅ Completed

-> **Phase 4 In Progress**
+**Phase 3:** ✅ Completed
-Visuals being finalized and saved; public health framing complete.
+**Phase 4:** 🚧 In Progress (visuals and impact framing being finalized)

 ---